-With the usage of Facebook and Instagram declining in generation-z, many of them are exclusively using Snapchat to talk and message their friends.
+With less and less members of generation-z using Facebook and Instagram, many of them are exclusively using Snapchat to talk and message their friends.
 If your target audience is primarily younger users, then Snapchat Ads is a must use.

 Since Snapchat is only available on mobile and tablet devices, this makes it an excellent platform to target mobile users.
 If you’re trying to promote a mobile app to users, then it’s the perfect way to get people to the App / Play store efficiently.
 With over 210 million people actively using the app every day, and 38% of them not using Facebook or Instagram, it can be a great way to target new users.

 Most ads are displayed full screen, giving your brand maximum exposure while significantly increasing the chances of engagement.
 Currently used by big brands all over the world including Wendy’s, Pirate Kings and Vivint, Snapchat Ads are still relatively new and great for getting cheaper clicks.

 Now you know the best Google Ads alternatives out there, it’s still important to remember that for now, Google Ads is still king.
 In some circumstances, other ad networks can help you target users who can’t be reached via Google.
 But with millions of people visiting Google every day, you should always try to take advantage of it, even if its just a branded campaign for ads on your own brand name.